l3uddz/plex_autoscan/README.md

 `SERVER_PORT` - Port that Plex Autoscan will listen on.

 `SERVER_PASS` - Plex Autoscan password.
 Used to authenticate requests from Sonarr/Radarr/Lidarr.
 Default is a random 32 character string generated during config build.

+  - Your webhook URL will look like: http://ipaddress:3468/server_pass (or http://localhost:3468/server_pass if local only).

 `SERVER_SCAN_DELAY` - How long (in seconds) Plex Autoscan will wait before sending a scan request to Plex.